Metric uniformization of morphisms of Berkovich curves: Radialization theorems

 \subsubsection{Normal coverings}

 By a {\em normal covering} of nice compact curves $f\:Y\to X$ we mean a finite morphism which is a composition of a radicial morphism and a ramified Galois covering.
 Normal closure is defined analogously to Galois closure.
-Lemmas~\ref{radiclem} and \ref{galcloslem} imply the following generalization of the latter.

-\begin{lem} Any finite covering of nice compact curves $f\:Y\to X$ possesses a normal closure $Z\to X$.
-Moreover, $Z$ can be realized as the normalization of the reduction of an irreducible component of $(Y/X)^d$, where $d=\deg(f)$. \end{lem}
+\begin{lem} Any finite covering of nice compact curves $f\:Y\to X$ possesses a normal closure $Y'\to X$.
+In fact, $Y'=F^nZ'$, where $Y=F^nZ\to Z\to X$ is the decomposition from Lemma~\ref{radiclem} and $Z'\to X$ is the Galois closure of $Z\to X$. \end{lem} \begin{proof} By definition, $Y'\to X$ is a normal covering.
+Any normal covering of $X$ dominating $Z$ factors through $Z'$, and using that $Y'=Z'\times_ZY$, we obtain that $Y'\to X$ is the minimal normal covering dominating $Y$. \end{proof}